 vi. the imposition of a non-academic penalty, consisting of a fine of up to $500 or community work of up 40 hours, provided that such a penalty will only be imposed where the student concerned could not have derived direct academic advantage from their misconduct.

 (c) In response to misconduct in a doctoral degree, the Deputy Vice-Chancellor (Research and Enterprise) may include educational responses from 8(a) above and/or impose one of the penalties provided for under the Academic statute, such as:

 i. resubmission of the work affected by the complaint, either fully or in part

 ii. disqualification from continuing in the degree.

-(d) In response to Level Three misconduct, including extremely serious misconduct in a doctoral degree, any appropriate penalties or responses listed under clauses 7(a), 7(b) and 7(c) may be imposed by the relevant authority or by the Vice-Chancellor.
+(d) In response to Level Three misconduct, including extremely serious misconduct in a doctoral degree, any appropriate penalties or responses provided for under the Academic Statute, including those listed under clauses 8(a), 8(b) and 8(c), may be imposed by the relevant authority or by the Vice-Chancellor.
 In addition, the Vice-Chancellor may direct that the student be excluded from the University permanently or for such period as the Vice-Chancellor may determine.

-(e) The Head of the relevant Department shall be responsible for ensuring that any educational requirements as detailed under 7(a) are completed.
-Failure to complete such requirements shall be reported to the Manager of Student Administration.
-This may entail ‘Result deferred’ being reported for the relevant paper on the student’s academic record and the paper being deemed incomplete until requirements have been met.
+(e) The Head of the relevant Department shall be responsible for ensuring that any educational requirements as detailed under 8(a) are completed.
+Failure to satisfactorily complete such requirements shall be reported to the Manager of Student Administration.
+This may entail:

 (a) Upon conclusion of the investigation, the investigating party shall advise the Manager, Student Administration of the outcome.